-Kids LOVE this cartoon-like blobfish with a big personality who interjects opinions about the the book’s photograph and textual information.
-A nonfiction home run for young readers.
+Kids LOVE this cartoon-like blobfish with a big personality who interjects opinions about the book’s photograph and textual information.
+Talk about a nonfiction home run for growing readers.

 The Nest that Wren Built by Randi Sonenshine, illustrated by Anne Hunter

-Starting with Wren’s building a nest to sitting on her eggs which hatch and growing fledglings, this spring story of new life consistently ends each stanza with a lovely repeating line, “..the nest that wren built.”
-Lyrical and descriptive with warm brown illustrations, experience the story with all your senses.
-“This is the tuft of rabbity fur, plucked from a harp, persnickety burr to warm the nest that Wren built.“
+Starting with Wren’s building a nest to sitting on her eggs which hatch and growing fledglings, this story of new life consistently ends each stanza with a lovely repeating line, “..the nest that wren built.”
+Lyrical and descriptive with warm brown illustrations, kids will experience the story with all their senses.

 Seashells More Than a Home by Melissa Stewart, illustrated by Sarah S. Brannen

-Informative and beautiful, this picture book will make you long to visit the seashore to find your own seashells.
+Informative and beautiful, this nonfiction picture book will make you long to visit the seashore to find your own seashells.
 Written in dual-layered figurative language text, readers will read the basics of shells in the first layer of bigger text size.
-Secondary text elaborates on the specific types of shells.
+The secondary text elaborates on the specific types of shells.
 Soft watercolor illustrations show the seashells in the ocean and beach.

 Beware of the Crocodile by Martin Jenkins, illustrated by Satoshi Kitamura